ERANKI-SHASHANKA/JoyOfProgramming_CPP/1_C++Basics/README.md

     - It is a convention in C++ that variable names should begin with a lowercase letter.
     - Identifier names that start with a capital letter are typically used for user-defined types (such as structs, classes, and enumerations).

+`1_F) Whitespace and basic formatting` :

+    - Quoted text separated by nothing but whitespace (spaces, tabs, or newlines) will be concatenated.

 ### GOOD PRACTICE :
 ```
 1) Favor direct list initialization whenever possible.